Developing Asia can weather Fed's tapering, says ADB

 The Philippines, the only country in East and Southeast Asia whose growth forecast was revised up, is expected to grow 7 percent this year against an April forecast of 6 percent.
 The country has kept pace with China to become one of the two fastest growing nations in the region this year.

-"Recent financial market volatility and a pullback in economic activity have added fresh urgency to long-term structural action which can ensure development gains are not lost, and future growth benefits all."
+"Inflows of cheap foreign capital into Asia may have allowed some countries to put governance reforms on the back burner," ADB said.
+"But recent financial market volatility and a pullback in economic activity have added fresh urgency to long-term structural action which can ensure development gains are not lost, and future growth benefits all."